 The goal is to help provide the access to by encouraging and preparing eligible immigrants to apply for citizenship.
 Citizenship enables residents to vote, and to apply for federal jobs, grants and scholarships.
 It also encourages civic participation and enables people to become more active members of their communities and society at large.

-2018 marked the 5th Citizenship Day in Boston and proved to be the best event yet.
+2018 marks the 5th Citizenship Day in Boston and promises to be the best event yet.
 Each year, more immigrants seek and achieve citizenship through this event.

-“We are proud to partner with Project Citizenship for Citizenship Day in Boston,” said Alejandra St. Guillen, Director of the Mayor’s Office for Immigration Advancement “Project Citizenship’s expertise ensured the day’s success.”
+“We are proud to partner with Project Citizenship for Citizenship Day in Boston,” said Marty Martinez, Chief of Health and Human Services for the City of Boston.
+“Project Citizenship’s expertise ensured the day’s success.”

 Reggie Lewis Track and Athletic Center